svenluijten/svenluijten.com-old/content/difference-between-composer-json-and-lock.md

 There is quite a lot of confusion about the `composer.json` and the `composer.lock` files out there.
 Should they both be committed to version control?
 Why does removing the `vendor/` directory and the `composer.lock` file, and then running `composer install` again fix 95% of the Composer-related errors?
 This blog post is meant to answer those questions, give you a better understanding of how Composer works, and teach you a reliable way to get out of "dependency hell".

-To start off simple, `composer.json` is a blueprint for your PHP dependencies.
+To start off, it is important to know that `composer.json` is a _blueprint_ for your PHP dependencies.
 We will mainly be taking a look at the `require` (and at the same time `require-dev`) section(s) of this file.
 Take this basic file for example:

 ```js
 {